nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/http-and-https-reverse-proxy-configuration.md

 ```
 {{/panel}}

-This contribution will ensure that every pattern matching URL will go through NuxeoRequestControllerFilter.
+This contribution will ensure that every pattern matching URL will go through `NuxeoRequestControllerFilter`.
 The header of the corresponding request will be modified according to the extension point configuration.
 Here is a list of the possible options:

-*   `filterConfig`
+- `filterConfig`

-    *   name: name of the Filter.
+    - name: name of the Filter.
-    *   transactional: use transaction.
+    - transactional: use transaction.
-    *   synchonize: is synchronized.
+    - synchonize: is synchronized.
-    *   cached: if true, adds cache-control to the header.
+    - cached: if true, adds cache-control to the header.
-    *   cacheTime: cache duration.
+    - cacheTime: cache duration.
-    *   private: if true, cache is private, public if false.
+    - private: if true, cache is private, public if false.

-*   `pattern`: URL pattern to match
+- `pattern`: URL pattern to match

 #### Using Simple Cache Filter